dovydasgulbinas/django-apps/bmbhelper/readme.md

 ## About BandCamp Scraper

-This project has a clean and reusable scraper module check it out at `bmbhelper.utils.bandcamp_parser.py` Tests for this module are found under `tests.test_utils.py`
+This project has a clean and reusable scraper module, check it out at `bmbhelper.utils.bandcamp_parser.py` Tests for this module are found under `tests.test_utils.py`

 ## Nerdy part of the project